Reduce your medical gap

 If you are about to go to hospital, please ask your doctor to use the Defence Health Access Gap scheme.
 It is a major feature of our hospital cover that can save you money.

 Under this scheme, Defence Health will pay a higher amount to your doctor if he or she agrees to charge a no-gap or known gap fee to you.
-If your doctor agrees, the most you will be out-of-pocket is $400 for each Medicare item number or $800 for obstetric services.

 Your doctor must inform you of the total of any out-of-pocket expenses you will have to meet before you go to hospital.
 We strongly encourage you to ask your doctor to use Access Gap.